Bowling (cricket): History

 Pakistani Shoaib Akhtar holds the world record for delivering the fastest ball (161.3 km/h).

 In the early days of cricket, underarm bowling was the only method employed.

 Many theories exist about the origins of cricket.
 One suggests that the game began among shepherds hitting a stone or a ball of wool with their crooks and, at the same time, defending the wicket gate into the sheep-fold (from Anglo Saxon 'cricce', a crooked staff).
 A second theory suggests the name came from a low stool known as a 'cricket' in England, which from the side looked like the long, low wicket used in the early days of the game (originally from the Flemish 'krickstoel', a low stool on which parishioners knelt in church).
 There is also a reference to 'criquet' in North-East France in 1478 and evidence that the game evolved in South-East England in the Middle Ages.

 In 1706 William Goldwyn published the first description of the game.
 He wrote that two teams were first seen carrying their curving bats to the venue, choosing a pitch and arguing over the rules to be played.
 They pitched two sets of wickets, each with a "milk-white" bail perched on two stumps; tossed a coin for first knock, the umpire called "play" and the "leathern orb" was bowled.
 They had four-ball overs, the umpires leant on their staves (which the batters had to touch to complete a run), and the scorers sat on a mound making notches.

-The first written "Laws of Cricket" were drawn up in 1744.
+The first written "Laws of Cricket" was drawn up in 1744.
 They stated, "the principals shall choose from amongst the gentlemen present two umpires who shall absolutely decide all disputes.
 The stumps must be 22 inches high and the bail across them six inches.
 The ball must be between 5 & 6 ounces, and the two sets of stumps 22 yards apart".
 There were no limits on the shape or size of the bat.
 It appears that 40 notches was viewed as a very big score, probably due to the bowlers bowling quickly at shins unprotected by pads.
 The world's first cricket club was formed in Hambledon in the 1760s and the Marylebone Cricket Club (MCC) was founded in 1787.